-As mentioned under the topic 'configuring SYSPRO to work with SQL Server' SYSPRO uses ODBC to connect to SQL Server as Microsoft has adopted ODBC as the de-facto standard for native access to SQL Server.
+As mentioned under the topic Configuring SYSPRO to work with SQL Server, SYSPRO uses ODBC to connect to SQL Server as Microsoft has adopted ODBC as the de-facto standard for native access to SQL Server.

-ODBC is a high performance native API for connecting and communicating with SQL Server.
+ODBC is a high-performance native API for connecting and communicating with SQL Server.

 SYSPRO 8 uses a connection string to connect to SQL Server.
-This connection string is built automatically based on the SQL Server name and authentication methods configured in the System Setup - Database Tab.
+This connection string is built automatically based on the SQL Server name and authentication methods configured in the Setup Options program (Setup Options > System Setup > SQL).